November 23, 2024

 OVERALL RECOMMENDATION: LOWA RENEGADE GTX

 Love it or leave it?
-Lowa Renegade GTX
+LOWA Renegade GTX

 My Lowa Renegade GTX review should help you see why so many hikers—particularly backpackers—love the best-selling Renegade.
-If you love a traditional backpacking boots with great stability and support, high quality leather, waterproof-breathable GORE-TEX, and premium Vibram outsoles, you'll love the Lowa Renegade.
+If you love a traditional backpacking boots with great stability and support, high quality leather, waterproof-breathable GORE-TEX, and premium Vibram outsoles, you'll love the LOWA Renegade.
 If you love lightweight hiking boots or prefer a well-cushioned feel over the firm and stiff feel of a traditional hiking boot, you should probably leave it.

-Are you loving the Lowa Renegade GTX Mid?
+Are you loving the LOWA Renegade GTX Mid?
 If so, please consider purchasing them from the affiliate links in this post.
 Hiking Feet may receive a small commission from Backcountry or REI (at no cost to you).
 That’s how I pay for this site (and get a few shillings back for the hundreds of unpaid hours I've spent creating free content to help you buy the right hiking boots or shoes).
 If this site hooked you up, please consider hooking me up, too.
 (Or at least hit that *like* or *share* button below.)
 Thanks, I appreciate it!

 Happy Hiking!